osuosl/timesync-node/docs/source/dev/development.rst

 -----

 There are a few system requirements for installing a node-based application -- namely, node itself and npm, its package manager.
-As Timesync uses node v0.12, it is necessary on Debian and CentOS to get it from either a `3rd party repo`_, or install the binary manually.
+As TimeSync uses node v0.12, it is necessary on Debian and CentOS to get it from either a `3rd party repo`_, or install the binary manually.